Hedda/Domoticz-Zigpy/DDS.md

 * When the Domoticz plugin runs, it runs under 1 thread.
 * Domoticz calls which read/update the Domoticz sqlite database, can be locked, so in order to give the responsivness to the zigpy layer it is important to decouple the 2.

+## Open Topics

+1. How to send actions to Zigbee objects (cluster commands ) ?
+1. How to send actions/settings to Radio ( change channel, launch Lqi Management) ?
+1. Which layer is performing Cluster binding and set the Attribute Reporting ? ( Zigpy, Quirks , ... ) ?
+1. How to manage Logs/Debug ? ( dedicated thread ? )

 ### Threads